Ch-Jameel/credit-card-classification/README.md

 weighted avg       1.00      1.00      1.00     85443
   ```

-- **Confusion Matrix**:
+- Confusion Matrix:
   ```
   [[85296     0]
    [  147     0]]
   ```

-- **Interpretation**:
+- Interpretation:
-  - **Precision (class 1)**: 0.00, as the model did not identify any fraudulent transactions.
+  - Precision (class 1): 0.00, as the model did not identify any fraudulent transactions.
-  - **Recall (class 1)**: 0.00, indicating that none of the actual fraudulent transactions were correctly classified.
+  - Recall (class 1): 0.00, indicating that none of the actual fraudulent transactions were correctly classified.
   - The ANN model overfits to the majority class (class 0) and completely misses the minority class (class 1), suggesting further adjustments like resampling or adjusting class weights are necessary.

 ## Conclusion

-- **Random Forest** significantly outperformed the ANN in this task, achieving high precision and recall for detecting fraud.
+- Random Forest significantly outperformed the ANN in this task, achieving high precision and recall for detecting fraud.
-- The **ANN model** failed to generalize to the minority class (fraudulent transactions), possibly due to class imbalance.
+- The ANN model failed to generalize to the minority class (fraudulent transactions), possibly due to class imbalance.
 Future improvements could include rebalancing the dataset or adjusting the model’s training procedure.